 Walt Disney World is one of the most-visited tourist destinations in the world.
 This means busy parks, but it also means that a cottage industry of Disney-related blogs and forums are now available online.
 These blogs and forums are extremely helpful because you can get an answer to almost any question and even learn some clever travel hacks you wouldn’t have heard about otherwise.
 One such powerful tool is WDWInfo.com with a menu search engine that allows you to pull up meals and menus at WDW based on a variety of terms.
 It’ll also give you information on what’s in the meal so you can plan what you’ll eat before you get there.

 Vacation isn’t supposed to be like everyday life, so you don’t have to keep as tight of grip on your diet if you don’t want to.
 Plan to indulge in a dessert or alcoholic drink (or even a boozy dessert!) while you’re there.
 It won’t detonate your healthy lifestyle and you’ll be back on track as soon as you get home.
 Plus, some desserts—like the ever-popular Dole Whip—are actually pretty healthy.

 Bring Your Own Meals

 Disney has a million-and-one options when it comes to food, but you aren’t required to buy it when you’re in the parks.
 You can bring in prepared sandwiches, snacks like nuts and protein bars, and water—anything that doesn’t need to be reheated on a stove or in the microwave.
 Just be prepared for security to check any bags you bring into the parks.
-We love these 40 Healthy Snack Ideas to Keep You Slim for both your Disney days and when it’s back to real life!
+We love these healthy snack ideas for both your Disney days and when it’s back to real life!